tmtsoftware/csw/docs/src/main/services/database.md

 Java
 :   @@snip [JAssemblyComponentHandlers.java](../../../../examples/src/main/java/example/database/JAssemblyComponentHandlers.java) { #dbFactory-write-access }

-Here the username is picked from `dbWriteUsername` and password is picked from `dbWritePassword` environment variables.
+Here the username is picked from `DB_WRITE_USERNAME` and password is picked from `DB_WRITE_PASSWORD` environment variables.
 Hence, it is expected from developers to set environment variables prior to using this method with the user name and password to use for write access.